 loe.
 Note that since

->may have special meaning in HTML, EL provides aliases to Java comparison operators.
+>may have special meaning in HTML, EL provides aliases for the Java comparison operators.

 - Logical operators: